OliverStone01/Try-Hack-Me/pre-security/network-fundamentals/what-is-networking.md

 The internet is one giant network that consists of many small networks.

 The first internet was within the `ARPANET` project in the late 1960s.
 The project was funded by the United States Defence Department.
-However, it wasn't until 1989 where the internet (WWW) we know now was invented by `Tim Berners-Lee`.
+However, it wasn't until 1989 that the internet (WWW) we know now was invented by `Tim Berners-Lee`.

 `WWW` = World wide web